Industry Analysis & Industry Trends

 Industry Report - Industry SWOT Analysis Chapter

-This industry's product is well established, having been supplied to markets for many decades.
-Output is growing more slowly than the economy as a whole.
-Over the decade ending in 2017-18, the value of industry output is expected to grow by 1.6% per year, compared with GDP growth of 2.4% per year.
+This industry's product is well established, having been supplied to markets for several centuries.
+Output is growing more slowly than the economy as a whole, but the industry's product is still essential to the functioning of the entire economy.
+Over the decade ending in 2018-19, the value of the industry's contribution to the economy, as measured by wages, depreciation and profit, is expected to grow at a compound annual rate of 1.1%.
+This compares unfavourably with GDP growth at a compound annual rate of 2.5% over the same period.

-The industry's is undergoing substantial change, due to competition between generators, the privatisation of government-owned businesses and pressure to cut greenhouse gas emissions.
-The importance of lower emission power plants based on natural gas (rather than black or brown coal) is growing, and the industry also faces increased competition from power generation based on renewables, such as hydroelectricity and wind... purchase to read more
+The industry is undergoing substantial change, due to competition between generators, the privatisation of government-owned businesses and pressure to cut greenhouse gas emissions... purchase to read more